 Oakridge Park (Vancouver) — Buyer + Investor Research Guide

 Oakridge Park is the Westbank + QuadReal redevelopment of the ~28-acre former Oakridge Centre Mall site at West 41st Avenue + Cambie Street, Vancouver — at the time of the 2014 rezoning approval, the largest mall-to-mixed-use redevelopment in Canadian history.
 Publicly cited scale: ~4.5M sq ft, ~2,600+ residential units across 13 high-rise towers, a 9-acre rooftop park, a reset retail mall core, and a civic-use package (community / civic centre, library, performing arts centre, childcare) baked into the master plan.
 The site sits on top of the Oakridge–41st Avenue Canada Line station.
-Companion to the Oakridge pillar and the Bill 47 transit-oriented development guide.
+For the wider neighbourhood, see the Oakridge neighbourhood guide and the Bill 47 transit-oriented development guide.

 Project at a glance